TRAX (light rail): Service characteristics

 TRAX operates seven days a week, with the exception of some holidays.
-It operates Monday through Friday from approximately 4:30 am to 11:30 pm with a fifteen-minute headway on each line during the entirety of operating hours.
-It operates weekends from approximately 5:00 am to nearly midnight with a thirty-minute headway.
+It operates Monday through Friday from approximately 4:30 a.m. to 11:30 p.m. with a 15-minute headway on each line during the entirety of operating hours.
+It operates weekends from approximately 5:00 am to nearly midnight, with a 15-minute headway on Saturdays and a 30-minute headway on Sundays.

+Outside of major events, based on projected ridership, the Blue Line typically operates 2-3 car trains, the Green Line 2-3 car trains, and the Red Line 2-4 car trains.